ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 We can remove other files enqueue as we already concatenated them using `gulp concat` task above.
 Including one file will speed up our website and improve performance as we should always do instead of loading too many files whether they are CSS or JavaScipt files.

-We can end up with the `gulp_wordpress_scripts` function that is looks like this:
+We can end up with the `gulp_wordpress_scripts` function inside `functions.php` that is looks like this:

 ```php
 /**